Please Note: This program will not run in the Fall of 2015. We will assess opening the program for applications for

 With more than 6,000 years of culture, Cairo has numerous historical sites including the Pyramids, the Abdin Palace, the Al-Azhar Mosque, and the Coptic Museum.
 As a business and commercial center with many modern facilities, Cairo is home to 33,000 U.S. citizens who are attached in some way to the American Embassy.
 The American University in Cairo, a private institution founded in 1920, is a small oasis in the city.
-Located on a main square in downtown Cairo, it is surrounded by commercial areas, hotels, and government ministries, but is just a few blocks from the Nile.
+It is surrounded by commercial areas, hotels, and government ministries.
 The main campus consists of a converted palace, gardens, and fountains; sports areas for tennis, outdoor basketball, and soccer; plus an auditorium and theater.
 Centers located off campus in rural, urban, and desert areas provide research opportunities in fields of interest to Egypt.

 Penn State has a reciprocal exchange program option with this university.
 Through the exchange program option, Penn State undergraduates attend this university and an equal number of undergraduates from the university attend Penn State.
 As reciprocal exchange programs are generally more affordable, students are selected for the exchange based on academic achievement.

 You will enroll in courses offered by the American University in Cairo (AUC).
 Local staff determine whether you have met the prerequisites for chosen courses.
 This institution offers a large selection of courses, with strengths in Arabic language, Arabic history and culture, accounting, archaeology, art history, chemistry, Egyptology, history, Middle Eastern studies, political science, and sociology.
 You are strongly advised to take Arabic language while on the program.
 Please visit the AUC course list website for detailed listings.

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.

-Full time undergraduate students normally take an academic load of twelve to sixteen semester credit hours.
-The minimum credit load is 12 credits and the maximum credit load is 16 credits.
+Full time undergraduate students normally take an academic load of 12 to 16 semester credit hours.